 ETC of PWD Whistle Blowing Policy

 Context: ETC of PWD is a small organisation, it is not expected that will change.
 The ability for any of the trustees to raise concerns about others is implicit.
-The ability for any employees, volunteers and others associated with the charity to raise concerns is equally important.
+The ability for any employees, volunteers and others formally associated with the charity (other stakeholders) to raise concerns is equally important.
 We must also bear in mind the constitution of a Charitable Incorporated Organisation under the Charities Commission:

 If a dispute arises between members of the CIO about the validity or